Airless Spray Equipment

 This table illustrates how a chart can be used to calculate the new volume solids of paint after adding a known quantity of thinners or solvent.

-• It is generally not recommended to thin paint as the paint should be delivered ready for use
+1. It is generally not recommended to thin paint, as the paint should be delivered ready for use.

-• It is, however, common to find applicators adding thinners without any reason, which can cause several problems both for the applicator and the product itself
+2. It is, however, common to find applicators adding thinners without reason, which can cause several problems for both the applicator and the product.

 Note: the formula for calculating adjusted volume solids is; Volume solids / (100 + % thinner) = adjusted volume solids